|

 In its most usual form, an oil well log is a record displayed on a graph with the measured physical property of the rock on one axis and depth (distance from a near-surface reference) on the other axis.
 More than one property may be displayed on the same graph.
-Well logs are recorded in nearly all oil and gas wells and in many mineral and geothermal exploration and development wells.
-Although useful in evaluating water wells, few are run for this purpose.

 Thus, analysis of log and related laboratory data is required.
 The art and science of log analysis is mainly directed at reducing a large volume of data to more manageable results, and reducing the possible error in the assumptions and in the results based on them.
 When log analysis is combined with other physical measurements on the rocks, such as core analysis or petrographic data, the work is called petrophysics or petrophysical analysis.
 The results of the analysis are called petrophysical properties or mappable reservoir properties.
 The petrophysical analysis is said to be “calibrated” when the porosity, fluid saturation, and permeability results compare favourably with core analysis data.
 Further confirmation of petrophysical properties is obtained by production tests of the reservoir intervals.
 The use of well logs for evaluating mineral deposits other than oil and gas, such as coal, potash, uranium, and hard rock sequences has been practiced since the early 1930’s and is widespread today.
 Although the vast majority of logs are run to evaluate oil and gas wells, an increased number are being run for other purposes, including evaluation of geothermal energy and ground water.
-A large portion of this Handbook is aimed at oil and gas, but the other topics are not ignored.
-Most Chapters apply to both hydrocarbon and mineral exploration.
-When logs are used for purposes other than evaluation of oil and gas, they are often called geophysical logs instead of well logs.
-The science is called borehole geophysics instead of petrophysics.
-This difference is merely a matter of semantics and training.
-The theory doesn't change - just the nomenclature, and sometimes the emphasis.
+A large portion of this Handbook

 open and cased-hole logs are recorded continuously as the tools